robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Moreover, on the way of as least transparency as possible, the anti-trust action or a class-action is almost granted.
 Not because the system or the people are evil, but because they mind their own business -- when they are not distracted by dramas and propaganda -- and nobody wish to see their own business disrupted because a layer, a nerd and a manager decided arbitrary that something was ON goes OFF or vice versa, without providing a back-compatible channel.

 For example, it is fine that GPT-5 has been made as the default option: please, give it a try because we think it is better for you and cheaper to us.
-The problem is not adding a default option but having removed GPT-4 as option and moreover, put it out of the paying abbonamento perimeter.
+The problem is not adding a default option but having removed GPT-4 as option and moreover, put it out of the subscription perimeter.
 That move can potentially disrupt many businesses, which might not be a huge problem nowadays but in the long term, for sure.

 ---